AIAnytime/fishvision/README.md

 ```sh
 streamlit run app.py .
 ```
+## Deployment

-#### If you want to deploy the app on Heroku after modification then follow below steps in your terminal:
+#### If you want to deploy the app on Heroku after modification then follow below steps in your terminal (Same app working directory):
+You must need an account on Heroku.

 ```sh
 $ heroku login.